-D&T: Product Design allows students to develop a range of communication, analytical and practical skills.
-These include: developing basic drawing skills through to using CAD; producing written work that will demonstrate higher level critical analysis through objective evaluation throughout the design process coursework component; the acquisition of skills to facilitate the manufacture of practical outcomes that support the design and development work.
+Design and Technology allows pupils to develop a range of communication, analytical and practical skills.
+These include developing basic drawing skills through to using 3D CAD modelling through to producing written work that will demonstrate higher level critical analysis through objective evaluation throughout the design process NEA component.
+Pupils will also develop practical skills to facilitate the manufacture of a range of practical outcomes that support the design and development work.

 This subject encourages pupils to design and make products with creativity and originality, using a range of materials and techniques.
 Materials studied include paper and card, plastic, metal, wood, smart and modern materials.